Trevor Hutton (American football)

-Trevor Hutton (born February 28, 1980) is an American former professional football lineman.
-He played as an offensive guard for the Indianapolis Colts in 2004.
+Trevor Hutton (born February 28, 1980) is an American former professional football player who was an offensive guard for the Indianapolis Colts of the National football League (NFL) in 2004.
 He also played with the Amsterdam Admirals and Los Angeles Avengers.
+He played college football for the Utah State Aggies.

 Early life

 Hutton graduated from Righetti High School in Santa Maria, California.

 College career

 Hutton began his collegiate career playing at Allan Hancock College, and was picked to All-Western State Conference First Team lists in 1999 and 2001 (after redshirting in 2000).
 As a sophomore, he earned two-year All-America Second Team selection.
 While a Bulldog, Hutton was ranked as the 32nd-best junior college recruit nationally by JC Football, including a ranking of fifth among offensive linemen.

-He signed a National Letter of Intent to play for Utah State.
+He signed a National Letter of Intent to play at Utah State University.
 With the Aggies, Hutton was selected to the All-Sun Belt Conference Team in 2003.

 Professional football

 Hutton played in four regular-season games in 2004 as the Colts advanced to the NFL postseason.
 He later played with the Amsterdam Admirals in 2005 and the Los Angeles Avengers in 2006.